It is how instructions are transmitted from one generation of organisms to the next.

 The cells carefully regulate the expression of their genes, using only genes to produce specific proteins when these proteins are needed.

 Use and abuse of human genome data

-Why do some humans harbor opportunistic pathogens such as Haemophilus influenza, Staphylococcus aureus or Streptococcus pyogenes in their upper respiratory tract, but they remain asymptomatic carriers, while other individuals become seriously ill when they become infected?
+Some humans harbor opportunistic pathogens such as Haemophilus influenza, Staphylococcus aureus, or Streptococcus pyogenes in their upper respiratory tract.
+Still, they remain asymptomatic carriers, while other individuals become seriously ill when infected?

 For example, genetic differences in human leukocyte antigens (HLA) and red blood cell antigens between hosts have been implicated in different immune responses and disease progression resulting from H. influenzae infection.